Machine Learning for Shipwreck Segmentation from Side Scan Sonar Imagery: Dataset and Benchmark: Conclusion Future Work

 \section{Conclusion \& Future Work}

-This work contributes AI4Shipwrecks, an open-source dataset for comparison of state-of-the-art deep neural networks for shipwreck segmentation from sonar imagery.
+This work contributes AI4Shipwrecks, an open-source dataset for comparison of state-of-the-art deep neural networks for shipwreck segmentation from SSS imagery.
 While recent advances in deep learning have revolutionized the field of computer vision for terrestrial robotics, adoption of similar methods across marine applications is limited due to a lack of widely available data for development and direct comparison of results.
 We establish a benchmark for semantic segmentation of shipwrecks on the AI4Shipwrecks dataset, and we provide comparison of current state-of-the-art deep neural networks for segmentation.
 The dataset and code for evaluation will be open-source to enable future research in machine learning for ocean exploration.

-A promising direction for future work includes leveraging synthetic data to augment real sonar datasets for learning-based detection and segmentation tasks~\cite{lee2018deep,sethuraman}.
-Additionally, work should also focus on advancing network architecture to enable DNNs to learn from limited training data.
-Of notable interest, recent work has demonstrated the potential for few shot learning for object detection from marine optical and sonar imagery~\cite{ochal2020comparison}.
-Few shot and one shot learning aim to effectively learn to represent a class of objects after seeing a few or single instance of that class, which is ideal for datasets with relatively low abundance of samples per class.
+The AI4Shipwrecks dataset is a powerful new tool in the field of object segmentation in the wild.
+Field datasets are often smaller, and can help encourage discoveries in few-shot learning or simulated data generation.
+A promising direction for future work includes leveraging synthetic data to augment real sonar datasets for learning-based detection and segmentation tasks \citep{lee2018deep,sethuraman}.
+Additionally, AI4Shipwrecks narrows a focus on advancing network architecture to enable deep neural networks to learn from limited training data.
+Of notable interest is recent work that has demonstrated the potential for few shot learning for object detection from marine optical and sonar imagery \citep{ochal2020comparison}.
+Few shot and one shot learning approaches aim to effectively learn to represent a class of objects after seeing a few or single instance of that class, which is ideal for datasets with relatively low abundance of samples per class.
+We hope the AI4Shipwrecks dataset will enable future work on training from limited training data for marine applications.

 \begin{acks} We would like to acknowledge the lives that were lost in shipwrecks throughout Thunder Bay National Marine Sanctuary.
-We would also like to thank the sanctuary scientists at Thunder Bay National Marine Sanctuary for supporting field experiments and labeling efforts. \end{acks}
+We would also like to thank the sanctuary scientists at Thunder Bay National Marine Sanctuary for supporting field experiments and labeling efforts.
+Additionally, we acknowledge the effort of IJRR reviewers in providing feedback to this pre-print.
+The link to the official publication is: \url{https://journals.sagepub.com/doi/10.1177/02783649241266853}. \end{acks}

 \begin{dci} The Authors declare that there is no conflict of interest. \end{dci}